koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_60_dap-delivered-at-place-seller-buyer.md

-# DAP – Delivered At Place Seller Buyer
+# Slide 60 of Lecture 2 contains information about DAP – Delivered At Place Seller Buyer
 # The image in slide 60 of lecture 2 consists of a series of stylized icons representing a logistics and supply chain network:
 From left to right, the elements are arranged in a sequential manner